Helping local retail economies thrive

 The Problem

 During the COVID-19 pandemic, small brick and mortar stores without a strong internet presence struggled as customers shifted to shopping online.
-Many customers wanted to support local businesses but lacked an easy way to shop from their homes.
+Many customers wanted to support their local businesses but lacked an easy way to shop from home.

 Even after the pandemic, these businesses have not regained their pre-pandemic success.
 The world has changed.
 And another pandemic is always possible.
-If small brick and mortar stores are to survive, they’ll need to connect with customers online, too.
+If small brick and mortar stores are to survive, they’ll need to connect with customers over the internet, too.

 The Solution

-El Locale is a startup building an e-commerce platform for small businesses — beginning with its home of Portsmouth, NH — to share their products with customers online, and to encourage a flourishing local economy in the face of uncertainty.
+El Locale is a startup building a location-based e-commerce platform for small businesses — beginning with its home of Portsmouth, NH — to share their products with customers online, and to encourage flourishing local economies in the face of uncertainty.

 Stepping into the project